 So the question is, why does this happen?

 Let's consider the case of an apple pie made by placing raw apple slices tossed with sugar, a bit of cornstarch, and a touch of cinnamon directly into the empty pie crust.
 Before the pie even hits the oven, the sugar will begin to draw out some of the moisture from the apples via the process of osmosis—that's the tendency of a liquid to travel across a permeable membrane (in this case the cell wall) from an area of low solute level (the interior of the cells) to an area of high solute level (the exterior of the apple slices—sugar being the solute).

 This process is mainly a surface treatment.
 The exterior of the apple slices may soften ever so slightly as the balloon-like cells partially collapse when they're robbed of liquid, but the cells on the interior are still totally intact.
 So the apple slices will remain firm and crunchy.

 As the pie starts to bake, the first thing to happen to the cells is that the air inside them (the vacuole) will begin to expand as it heats up (a given volume of air will expand greatly when heated, while a volume of water will stay the same size).
 This expansion puts a lot of pressure on the cell walls.
 The balloons are literally ready to burst, and indeed some of them do.
 The apples soften a bit and turn from opaque and crisp to slightly translucent and softer.
-The only thing holding them together at all is their pectin and collagen-based walls.
+The only thing holding them together at all is their pectin and cellulose-based walls.

 Now, it'd be great is we could keep our apples in this exact state—they're soft, but they still have some structure.
 Unfortunately, at this stage, your pie crust will still be completely pale.
 You have no choice but to continue baking.